 The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-In order to get a full basic state pension, an individual must have paid sufficient national insurance contributions (NIC) for a minimum number of qualifying years in his working life.
+In order to get a full basic state pension, an individual must have paid sufficient national insurance contributions (NIC) for a minimum number of qualifying years in their working life.
 As NIC cannot be paid in the tax year before the individual reaches the age of 16, or in a tax year after state pension age is achieved, those ages define the period of working life for NIC purposes.

 The age at which individuals are entitled to a state pension is gradually increasing.